 - Caramel Macchiato: 80 calories, 3 grams protein, 3 grams fat, 12 grams of net carbs

-Sure, Halo Top may be one of the better options for ice cream out there today, but does it fit into a low carb or ketogenic lifestyle?
+Halo Top may be one of the better options for ice cream out there today, but you may be wondering if it fits into your low-carb or ketogenic lifestyle.

 If You Can Limit Yourself to One Serving, Go For It

-One serving of this low-sugar, low-calorie ice cream is about a half a cup.
-A serving of the Halo Top Chocolate flavor would come to only 10 grams of net carbs.
-Compared to other ice creams (and desserts in general) that carb count is hard to beat.
+One serving of this low-sugar, low-calorie ice cream is about half-cup.
+A serving of the Halo Top chocolate flavor would come with only 10 grams of net carbs.
+Compared to other ice creams (and desserts in general) this carb count is ideal and hard to beat.

 If You’re Following the Targeted Keto Diet or Cyclical Keto Diet, Enjoy

-- The Cyclical Keto Diet (CKD): The CKD follows a standard keto diet approach for five days, followed by two days of carb loading that involve a higher carb and lower carb intake.
-The CKD is meant for extremely active individuals who need more carbs to fully replace their glycogen stores to operate at full intensity during tough training sessions.
+- The Cyclical Keto Diet (CKD): The CKD follows a standard keto diet approach for five days, followed by two days of carb loading.
+The CKD is meant for extremely active individuals who need more carbs to fully replace their glycogen stores and operate at full intensity during high-intensity training sessions.

-The best way to consume Halo Top is by sticking to one or two servings, or one-fourth or one-half a pint.
-Like most treats, try to eat clean and keep your carb count low before enjoying.
-Because it uses two keto-friendly sweeteners, stevia and erythritol, and offers an entire line of dairy-free options for those who don’t tolerate dairy, Halo Top can be consumed in moderation on keto.
+The best way to consume Halo Top is by sticking to 1 or 2 servings maximum (a fourth to half a pint).
+Like most treats, try to eat clean and keep your carb count low before indulging.